tav/nodelint/README.md

         sys.puts(len + ' error' + ((len === 1) ? '' : 's'));
     }

-Then when you run nodelint.js from the command line, pass in the customized reporter:
+Then when you run nodelint from the command line, pass in the customized
+reporter:

-`$ ./nodelint.js path/to/file.js --reporter path/to/file/example-reporter.js`
+`$ ./nodelint path/to/file.js --reporter path/to/file/example-reporter.js`

 For brevity sake, this is a fairly simple reporter.
 For more elaborate examples see the `examples/reporters/` directory or `examples/textmate/`.

-There is a sample reporter `examples\reporters\xml.js` that produces an XML report, which can then be integrated to a Continuous Integration server like [Hudson] using [Violations Plugin].
+The sample XML reporter `examples\reporters\xml.js` produces reports which can also be integrated with a Continuous Integration server like [Hudson] using the [Violations Plugin].

-Please see the [wiki][wiki] for integrating into various editors.
+Please see the [wiki][wiki] for integration with various editors.

 [Hudson]: http://hudson-ci.org
 [Violations Plugin]: http://wiki.hudson-ci.org/display/HUDSON/Violations